4 Effective Ways to Set Up Chrome Kiosk Mode

 - After applying the above settings, the Chrome full screen kiosk mode will auto launch with a specific URL mentioned in the properties.
 If automatic full screen doesn't work on your Windows device, ensure Chrome is set as the default browser and fully closed before starting the setup process.

-Issues & Solutions of Chrome Kiosk Mode Created by Shortcut
+Common Issues of Chrome Kiosk Mode Created by Shortcut

 When setting up Google Chrome Kiosk Mode in Windows, one of the most common issues you can encounter is that Chrome fails to launch after setup.
 This can happen for (usually) a couple of reasons: